In case you’re wondering just who Hilary Bernstein is, I’d love to share.

 Over the past ten years, I’ve written thousands of blog posts, several eBooks, and was the site editor and contributing writer for both The Humbled Homemaker and Keeper of the Home.
 I began blogging at HilaryBernstein.com in 2015, so I could help Christian women transform their homes into havens.

-Along with blogging, I also write devotional books for Barbour Publishing, including: Look Up, 200 Nighttime Prayers for Girls, 200 Nighttime Prayers for Teen Girls, and Daily Devotions for Courageous Girls.
+Along with blogging, I also write devotional books for Barbour Publishing, including: Look Up, You Belong, 200 Nighttime Prayers for Girls, 200 Nighttime Prayers for Teen Girls, and Daily Devotions for Courageous Girls.